cyrezdev/a11y-apca-sass/README.md

 ### Warning messages

-A11y APCA Sass provides warning messages to inform you when a color can't be generated with the minimum contrast.
+A11y APCA Sass provides warning messages when an accessible color can't be generated per use case.

 For example, you want to get the text color for a background color Crimson `#dc143c` (dark color).